Seesaw-7/stuff/README.md

   A greedy algorithm might pick the item with the highest value-to-weight ratio, but this does not always lead to the best solution (e.g., choosing smaller items with slightly lower ratios could give a better total value).
   Dynamic programming considers all subsets of items and ensures the optimal combination by storing and using intermediate results.

+- Recursive DP can be quicker when:
+  * Early pruning or short-circuiting of the recursive calls allows for stopping as soon as a solution is found.
+  * Only a subset of subproblems needs to be solved (sparse subproblem space).
+  * The problem size or structure fits naturally into a recursive pattern.
+  * Better cache efficiency is achieved due to only solving a portion of the problem space.
+- Iterative DP is generally preferred when:
+  * You need to solve all subproblems anyway, and the overhead of managing recursion is higher.
+  * You want to avoid potential stack overflow issues for deep recursion.
+  * The problem size and structure are better suited for an

 ### 70 Climbing Stairs

 the number of choices to reach the current stair equals to # previous + # second previous